 "There is no mission more noble than serving Veterans and their families.
 At VA, we constantly strive to improve the way we do our job," said McDonald.
 "State by state, community by community, person by person, there are a number of ways we can all come together to serve Veterans.
 From expanded partnerships with the private sector and non-profit organizations, to accelerating hiring, to celebrating the commitment of VA employees and volunteers – we need the help of communities everywhere to succeed."

 Volunteers provide many important functions throughout the Medical Center and help make our patients' stay more enjoyable.
 Volunteers can perform a number of services, and a volunteer's talents are closely matched with one of our many assignments.

-Volunteer Orientation is held in our Auditorium the third Tuesday of each month from 9:15am to 3:30pm.
+Volunteer Orientation classes are held frequently and scheduled as needed.
+Please call (302) 994-2511, ext.
+4061 for additional information.
 Class size is limited.
 As a potential volunteer, you may use our free valet parking.
 The entrance to the building when you use valet parking will bring you to the ground floor and the Auditorium will be on your right.When registering to be a Volunteer, we ask that you make a commitment to volunteer 100 hours the first year.
 The suggested minimum volunteer time for each visit would be 4 hours, however, many choose to volunteer 6 or 8 hours, depending on your schedule.

 To register as a Volunteer, fill out VA Form 10-7055 Application for Voluntary Service and click on the "Submit by E-mail" button to send it directly to our Voluntary Service.
 You may also print and fax the application to (302) 633-5584.
 We will be happy to receive your application and discuss how you can help us in our mission to provide comfort and care to America's veterans.